dannypapish/dannyprowebsites/README.md

 - A div element with a class of "grid-container" is used to create a container for the slideshow.
 - Inside the "grid-container" div, there is another div with a class of "swiper-container".
 This is the main container for the Swiper slider.
 - Inside the "swiper-container" div, there is a div with a class of "swiper-wrapper".
-This will contain the individual slides/images.
+It conatains the individual slides/images.

 The PHP Code: